- Trust Marketing Platform

 As you consider economical options for promoting your business, you consider Google.
 To get a feel for where you stand, you do a search for car wash Denver, Co.

 Not only is your business excluded from the top suggestions, the list consists exclusively of your competitors.
 Each one is in a great position to take your current or potential customers.
+Especially if they have an internal strategy or are using an online reputation management service.

 Although problematic, this can be fixed.
 How?
 Through the use of online reputation management - transforming Google, Facebook, and Yelp from an afterthought to a strong, reliable source of traffic.